How to Ride the Yufuin no Mori: Booking, Route, and JR Pass

 So, if you want to experience what the sightseeing train has to offer but don’t want to spend too much time on the train, take the ordinary limited express services (such as the limited express Sonic) to one of the Yufuin no Mori’s stops, and board the Yufuin no Mori for a shorter but still scenic ride to your final destination.
 The Yufuin no Mori services departing from Hakata are the most crowded in any case.

-That was actually what we did when we visited Beppu and Yufuin.
+That was what we did when we visited Beppu and Yufuin.
 It is a lot faster to take the Limited Express Sonic from Hakata to Beppu than to take Yufuin no Mori.
 Then after we visited Beppu, we took Yufuin no Mori to Yufuin.

 Just like any other sightseeing train in Japan, the interior of the train, even the carriage joining section, is elegantly designed.
+Yufuin no Mori’s train carriages are covered with wooden floorboards to express the trace of nature in Yufuin.
+With the green walls and chairs, doesn’t it remind you of the forest?

 That is why the sightseeing train is called Yufuin no Mori.
 Mori, in Japanese, means forest.
 So the train’s name means exactly Yufuin’s Forest.